biicode/docs/c++/integration/ides.rst

 .. container:: infonote

-	**Note:** If you are working with an IDE (Visual, Eclipse, CLion), and you change your project structure, add/remove files, add/remove dependencies, you might need to manually invoke ``bii configure`` again in your terminal.
+	**Note:** When you are working with an IDE (Visual, Eclipse, CLion), and you change your project structure, add/remove files or dependencies, you might need to run **bii configure** again.

 .. _ide_eclipse: